-Slater and Gordon expect everyone that engages with us via social media to adhere to the following principles:
+Slater and Gordon expects everyone that engages with us via social media to adhere to the following principles:

 - Be respectful: Our employees are here to help you.
 Slater and Gordon will not accept inappropriate behaviour towards our staff.

 - Protect your privacy: All personal details (including your client reference number) must be provided via private message.
-Do not share personal data in a public post or comment
+Don't share personal data in a public post or comment.

-- Do not use abusive or threatening language: Unacceptable language (including the use of swear words) will not be tolerated.
+- Don't use abusive or threatening language: Unacceptable language (including the use of swear words) will not be tolerated.

 - Patience is a virtue: The team are consistently processing a high volume of messages.
-Rest assured that we will be working as fast as we can to respond to you.
+Please rest assured that we'll be working as fast as we can to respond to you.

 Monitoring our social media communities